k-gregor/k-gregor.github.io/_posts/2025-02-01-radiative-forcing.md

 The total anthropogenic ERF in 2019, relative to 1750, was estimated at 2.72 [1.96 to 3.48] W/m$$^2$$ compared to 2019 according to the IPCC, with increasing growing rates (IPCC-AR6-WGI-TS, p 67).

 This figure shows the estimated radiative forcing over time.
-In 1750, is was close to zero.
+In 1750, it was close to zero.
 Then we started blowing greenhouse gases into the air.
 Not much changed for a while, probably because land and ocean took up most of this excess CO$$_2$$, so no big deal.
 But with time, the emissions became larger and larger, and the radiative forcing went up.
 Note also the negative radiative forcing from tropospheric aerosols!
 This is basically pollution, which blocks sunlight and thereby decreases the total radiative forcing.
 You can also see that the pollution is going down since around 2000 (its RF is going up).
 This is good for human and animal health, but actually will increase global warming.
 Quite the conundrum.
-Note also the huge spikes from volcanos but also how short they last.
+Note also the huge spikes from volcanoes but also how short they last.
 Solar influence is barely visible in the graph.
 It has a tiny impact.

 {% include figure.liquid loading="eager" path="assets/img/blogpostimgs/erf_past.png" width=400 class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}